polipones/pod-hugo-main-website/content/services/network/index.en.md

 ##### iOS

-Before you try to log in, click on the wifi network information called "Pod-O-Lee" to see the mac address/phone address settings.
-There you will have a choice where you have to select "Use phone address".
+Before connecting, open the details for the “Pod-O-Lee” Wi‑Fi network and configure it to use the device address rather than a random private address.

-You can then log in using your club email and the network password set in [Hydra](https://hydra.pod.cvut.cz/).
-You will then be asked if you trust the radius certificate, click trust there.
-After that there should be no problem with connecting to the network.
+Log in using your club email and the network password set in [Hydra](https://hydra.pod.cvut.cz/).
+When prompted, verify and trust the RADIUS certificate.

 ##### Linux

-In linux it depends on the distribution, but the settings are the same as android.
-Certificates are usually stored in this location: '/etc/ca-certificates/extracted/', you will usually find the file '/etc/ca-certificates/extracted/ca-bundle.trust.crt' there.
+The exact steps in Linux depend on the distribution, but the connection parameters are the same as on Android.
+Certificates are often stored under `/etc/ca-certificates/extracted/`, for example in `/etc/ca-certificates/extracted/ca-bundle.trust.crt`.

-### Connection to the net via cable (Ethernet)
+### Wired connection (Ethernet)

-No other steps are needed.
-Just put the cable in already registered device.
-You can only connect one device on cable.
-If you want more than one device, you need to write email to televizor.
+No additional setup is required: connect the cable to a registered device.
+Each member may connect one wired device.
+Ask a televizor if you need an exception.

-### WiFi
+### Wi‑Fi

-Currently working on all blocks, in Pod-O-Gym and around our Menza (canteen)
+Wi‑Fi is available in all blocks, in Pod-O-Gym, and around the canteen.

-It is possible to register up to three devices one for every category.
-Categories are PC, smartphone, tablet etc. It is possible to ask Network Administrator for an exception if you have good reason.
+You may register up to three wireless devices, one in each category: computer, phone, and tablet.
+You can ask the network administrator for a justified exception.

-Registration process is same as the registration for a cable.
+The registration process is the same as for a wired connection.

-#### Password for WiFi

-To set password used for WiFi connection, follow these steps:
+#### Wi‑Fi password

+To set your Wi‑Fi password:

-1. Open [https://hydra.pod.cvut.cz/services/network](https://hydra.pod.cvut.cz/services/network).
-Use your username and generated password to log in (you can find it in the email you received after registration with televizor).
+1. Open [Hydra’s network settings](https://hydra.pod.cvut.cz/services/network) and log in using the details from your registration email.
-2. Find red button with “Set new password” label and username above (This is your WiFi password, different from the one from email)
+2. Find the red “Set new password” button below your username.
+This network password is different from your Hydra login password.

-{{<figure src="images/services/network/hydra_wifi_password.png" alt="WiFi password setup Hydra" imgop="rt_fit">}}
+{{<figure src="images/services/network/hydra_wifi_password.png" alt="Setting a Wi-Fi password in Hydra" imgop="rt_fit">}}

-Try to log in with the username (case-sensitive!) and the newly set password.
-If it doesn’t work, wait for cca 10 minutes and try again.
+Connect using the case-sensitive username and your new password.
+If it does not work immediately, wait about ten minutes and try again.

-#### Connection troubleshooting - Randomized MAC address
+#### Troubleshooting – randomised MAC address

-Every manufacturer names this function differently, try to search for something similar.
-If enabled, device cannot be connected to our network, because we are verifying known devices based on MAC addresses.
-So disable this function if you want to connect to our network.
+Manufacturers use different names for this feature.
+If it is enabled, the device may not connect because our network checks its MAC address against the one registered in Hydra.
+Configure the device to use a fixed MAC address for the Pod-O-Lee network.

-If you don't know how, contact admin of your or any other block: [{{< ref "/contacts/index.md" >}}]({{< ref "/contacts/index.md" >}}).
+If you need help, contact an administrator on your block or a neighbouring block.
+See [Contacts]({{< ref "/contacts/index.en.md" >}}).

-## Email conferences
+## Mailing lists

-Every newly registered member is automatically registered to recieve emails from kolej-info@pod.cvut.cz.
-It is email conference, where campus manager notifies about important information (like revisions of appliances, outages, etc.) or active members of Pod-O-Lee (admins) notify about other important activities, network outages, elections, etc.
+Every newly registered member is automatically subscribed to kolej-info@pod.cvut.cz.
+Dormitory management uses this list for important information such as inspections and outages, while active Pod-O-Lee members announce events, elections, network outages, and other news.

-You also should subscribe to your block email conference, info-x@pod.cvut.cz, where x is letter of your block.
-Block admins notify here about block oriented stuff, like meetings, block outages, etc.
+You should also subscribe to your block’s list at info-x@pod.cvut.cz, replacing `x` with the letter of your block.
+Administrators use it for block-specific meetings, outages, and other information.

-These conferences are moderated, if you want to send some important information, let us now at admins@pod.cvut.cz.
-This also blocks any unwanted mail.
+The lists are moderated to prevent spam.
+To distribute important information through them, email <admins@pod.cvut.cz>.

-You can subscribe and unsubscribe these conferences in your Hydra account: https://hydra.pod.cvut.cz/mailing.
+You can manage your subscriptions in [Hydra](https://hydra.pod.cvut.cz/mailing).

 {{<figure src="images/services/network/hydra_mailing.png" alt="Email conferences in Hydra" imgop="rt_fit">}}

 ## Computer network rules

-Each user of a computer network has rights and obligations.
-Everything is defined in the internal rules on the rules of the computer network usage rules.
-By using the academic network you agree to follow the rules defined not only in our statutes, but also the rules of the SU, CTU and CESNET.
+Every network user has rights and responsibilities set out in the internal regulations.
+By using the academic network, you agree to follow the rules of the club, the CTU Student Union, CTU, and CESNET.

 ### How it is in practice

-This section is only intended to give an overview of the rules of computer networking, it is not complete and may not be up to date!
+This section provides only a brief overview of the network rules.
+It is not complete and may not be current.
-For the exact wording of the rules, please read the internal regulation related to this topic in [Documents]({{< ref "/documents#interní-předpisy" >}}).
+For the exact wording of the rules, please read the relevant internal regulation in [Documents](/dokumenty/#interní-předpisy) (Czech only).

 - You must not use the network for commercial purposes.
 - You must not use the network for illegal purposes.
-  - For example: hacking networks and servers, downloading and distributing illegal stuff (torrents are the most common analogy).
+  - Examples include attacking networks and servers or downloading and distributing illegal content.
 - If we receive a report that your device is infected with a virus, we will disconnect your device from the network until you prove to us that the device is virus-free.
 - You can only use a device on the network that is registered in our system.
   - Related to this is that you must not give access to the network to others.
   - For this reason, you must not extend the network (for example, by using your own router).

-The network is monitored and therefore violations of these rules can be detected.
-Violations are then dealt with and punished not only on the basis of severity.
-These penalties may, for example, be a ban.
+The network is monitored, so violations can be detected.
+Penalties depend on the severity of the violation and may include suspension of network access.

-If you have a specific request, contact the TV on your case on the next block or one of the networkers: [{{< ref "/contacts/index.md" >}}]({{< ref "/contacts/index.md" >}}).
+For a specific request, contact a televizor on your block or a neighbouring block, or one of the network administrators.
+See [Contacts]({{< ref "/contacts/index.en.md" >}}).